SuaveIO/suave/README.md

 # Suave.Testing

-We have a NuGet ready for your testing needs; Sauve is an excellent server for running in-process integation tests, as it's very fast to spawn.
+We have a NuGet ready for your testing needs; Suave is an excellent server for running in-process integation tests, as it's very fast to spawn.
 On an ordinary laptop, running hundreds of randomised tests and micro-benchmarks as well as all Suave unit tests, take about 5 seconds on mono.